SH1kha1/reWear/README.md

 Reware's website utilizes a tech stack comprising CSS, HTML, JavaScript, Node.js, and a MongoDB database.

+- Setup:
+1. Open app.js
+2. ⁠Open integrated terminal at app.js
+3. ⁠Write npm start in terminal

+After that the server will start running on port 3000 and will connect to the database

+4. ⁠Open localhost:3000 in web browser

 - Libraries used :
 1. ejs.
 2. express.